 I was grateful for the support on Day 1.
-In some ways, it felt like a party at the beach with heartfelt conversation and laughter.
+In some ways, it felt like a party at the beach from all the conversation and laughter.

 TOP: Me, Tim, Beth, and John.
 (Tim and Beth shuttled us from Prescott, AZ to San Diego the day before.)

 SECOND: Me with Brian Sinnott, a guy whom I graduated high school with in 1989 in New Jersey.

 It was so great to reconnect and catch up with him over the past 28 years. :)

-Much thanks to Brian for sending me encouraging notes online long after
+Also, much thanks to Brian for sending me online encouragement long after

 I had biked out of California and was toiling through the rest of the southern USA.

 It was my first time seeing the ocean in years.
 I gazed at the horizon